Representative Litigation

 Home Infusion Therapy Corporation v.
 AIG, et. al., United States District Court, Southern District of Florida.
 This case involved a claim under ERISA against our client, among others, for payment of medical services rendered.
 In light of our motion to dismiss arguing that the plaintiff’s claims were not cognizable under ERISA, the court dismissed with prejudice the plaintiff’s claims against our client.

 Chiquita International Limited v.
-Fresh Del Monte Produce, N.V., et al., Eleventh Judicial Circuit , Dade County, Florida, Florida Third District Court of Appeal.
-This lawsuit , currently ongoing, involves business tort and conspiracy claims against this multinational fresh fruit company arising out of the termination of a Philippines banana supply contract and the execution of another.
-The plaintiff is seeking more than $100 million in damages and the termination of the Philippines contract.
-The Del Monte defendants successfully moved at the trial court level for an order of dismissal pursuant to the doctrine of forum on conveniens.
-The appeal of that order is pending.
+Fresh Del Monte Produce, N.V., et al., Eleventh Judicial Circuit, Dade County, Florida, Florida Third District Court of Appeal.
+This lawsuit involved business tort and conspiracy claims against our client, a multinational fresh fruit company, arising out of the termination of a Philippines banana supply contract and the execution of another.
+The plaintiff sought more than $100 million in damages and the termination of the Philippines contract.
+We were successful in obtaining a final judgment in favor of our client, which was affirmed on appeal.

 Andre Laager v.
 Peter Krüger, Eleventh Judicial Circuit, Dade County, Florida.
-This lawsuit involves a claim against our clients to enforce judgments from the Cayman Islands and Switzerland in excess of $35 million.
-We have been successful in having the trial court refuse to recognize or enforce the $35 million dollar Cayman Islands judgment.
-The matter is on appeal and the case is ongoing.
+This lawsuit involved a claim against our clients to enforce judgments from the Cayman Islands and Switzerland in excess of $35 million.
+We were successful in having the trial court refuse to recognize or enforce the $35 million dollar Cayman Islands judgment.

 Gill v.
 Marquez de Gill, Eleventh Judicial Circuit, Dade County, Florida.
 This case involved a claim by an estranged husband for an injunction and return of approximately $2 million held by our client, his wife.
 After a one-day bench trial, the court concluded that all of the funds were rightfully held by our client, and that our client had the unfettered right to use the funds at her sole discretion.
 The case was settled while on appeal.